RolandasRazma/RRSenderPhoto/README.md

 RRSenderPhoto plugin for Mac Mail
 =========

-mac mail has very nice feature to show photos of persons from address book, but i get a lot of spam from services like google and podio, and don't want to add them to address book.
+Mac mail for Lion has a very nice feature to show photos of sender from address book, but i get a lot of spam from services like google and podio, and don't want to add them to address book.

 Convert this:
 <img src="http://img834.imageshack.us/img834/7523/screenshot20111213at854.png">